NetApp/harvest/docs/help/log-collection.md

 # Harvest Logs Collection Guide

-This guide will help you collect logs for Harvest on various platforms.
+This guide will help you collect Harvest logs on various platforms.
 Follow the instructions specific to your platform.
-If you would like to share the collected logs with the Harvest team, feel free to email them to `ng-harvest-files@netapp.com`.
+If you would like to share the collected logs with the Harvest team, please email them to [ng-harvest-files@netapp.com](mailto:ng-harvest-files@netapp.com).

 ## RPM, DEB, and Native Installations